Carrefour: Boycott of supplies in China

 In April 2008, after the 2008 Olympic torch relay was disrupted by Tibetan independence movement advocates in London and especially in Paris, where some protesters attempted to wrest control of the torch from the torch bearers, Chinese activists promoted boycotting Carrefour because of unsubstantiated rumours that the company gave funds to Tibetan independence groups and the Dalai Lama.
 In its response, Carrefour China stated that it did support the Beijing Olympics; and that it would never do anything to harm the feelings of the Chinese people.
 Protests and calls for the boycott later subsided, partly because of efforts by French officials to apologize for the Paris torch attack.

 Building collapse at Savar

 On 24 April 2013, the eight-story Rana Plaza commercial building collapsed in Savar, a sub-district near Dhaka, the capital of Bangladesh.
 At least 1,127 people died and over 2,438 were injured.
-The factory housed a number of separate garment factories employing around 5,000 people, several shops, and a bank and manufactured apparel for brands including the Benetton Group, Joe Fresh, The Children's Place, Primark, Monsoon, and DressBarn.
+The factory housed a number of separate garment factories employing around 5,000 people, several shops, and a bank and manufactured apparel for brands including the Benetton Group, Joe Fresh, The Children's Place, Primark, Monsoon, and Dressbarn.
 Of the 29 brands identified as having sourced products from the Rana Plaza factories, only 9 attended meetings held in November 2013 to agree a proposal on compensation to the victims.
 Several companies refused to sign, including Walmart, Carrefour, Bonmarché, Mango, Auchan and KiK.
-The agreement was signed by Primark, Loblaw, Bonmarche and El Corte Ingles.
+The agreement was signed by Primark, Loblaw, Bonmarché and El Corte Ingles.